Lilli-K2/MouseAnalysis-SFB1315/README.md

 ### Using MouseAnalysis

-Change the <strong>base</strong> to your desired output filename and load the correct .csv file you want to analyse into <strong>df</strong>.
+Change the <strong>base</strong> to your desired output filename and load the correct .csv file you want to analyze into <strong>df</strong>.
 </p>
 <kbd>
 <strong>Additional information:</strong>